Top seed Sabalenka survives first set wobble to beat Jacquemot

 The top seed kept her composure and won the first set on her third set point, and she never looked back.

-She grabbed a break at the start of the second set and raced to a 3-0 lead, giving Jacquemot, who was quickly running out of steam, no chance of a comeback.
+She grabbed a break at the start of the second set and won five games on the trot, giving Jacquemot, who was quickly running out of steam, no chance of a comeback.

 Sabalenka will next face Australia's Daria Kasatkina.